 - Leave the brownies to cool in the tin.
 Or if you simply cannot wait, cool slightly, scoop portions of brownie into bowls and top with vanilla ice cream!

 Cut the cooled brownie slab into 3 even sized widths, then cut across at 5 evenly spaced lengths.
-A palette knife may also be used to slide between the base of the brownie and foil.
+Use a palette knife to slide between the base of the brownie and foil.
 Although the foil/baking parchment should easily peel away.

-Serve slightly warmed (20 seconds in the microwave) with a scoop of ice cream.
+Serve slightly warmed (20 seconds in the microwave) with a scoop of ice cream for dessert.
 Alternatively, serve with a cold tumbler of milk.

 Once cooled keep in an airtight container for up to 5 days.
 Although, who’s kidding that they will last that long?
-Not in this house!
+Definitely not in this house!

 If you have enjoyed this recipe for Chocolate Fudge Double Hazelnut Brownies then you may like these:

-Baking cakes, brownies, muffins and cookies at home really is fun.
-Once a particular recipe is mastered it can be adapted to personal taste.
+I really enjoy baking cakes, brownies, muffins and cookies at home.
+And once I have mastered a particular recipe I can then adapt it to include other ingredients.
 Since you are the baker, you get to decide if hazelnuts or alternatively peanuts are used in your bake.
 As a result you get to create your own, personalised feast.
+And that is part of the fun of baking at home!